-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2005, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2006, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in fall 2005 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in fall 2006 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not verbal for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.

 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 98.5 Number submitting SAT scores 1407 Percent submitting ACT scores 8.8 Number submitting ACT scores 126
+Percent submitting SAT scores 97%\ Number submitting SAT scores 1380 Percent submitting ACT scores 9.5% Number submitting ACT scores 136

 25th Percentile 75th Percentile

-SAT Verbal 540 650
+SAT Critical Reading 520 640

-SAT Math 570 670
+SAT Math 560 660

+SAT Writing 520 620

+SAT Essay

-ACT Composite 23 27
+ACT Composite 22 27

+ACT Math 22 28

 ACT English 21 27

-ACT Math 23 28
+ACT Writing